Sambalogna/Portfolio/README.md

 The asides occupy ten percent of the left of the main portion of the page and all content occupies the right 90% of the flex boxes.

-This code shows how I achieved this on the work portion of the webpage.
+This code shows how I achieved splitting the figure containing the work portion of the webpage.

 ```CSS
 aside{